Cultrarius/UE4_MagicConsole/README.md

 # UE4 Enhanced Output Log

-This repository contains the source code for the console UE4 plugin: https://www.unrealengine.com/marketplace/enhanced-output-log
+This repository contains the source code for the console UE4 plugin: (UE4 marketplace)[https://www.unrealengine.com/marketplace/enhanced-output-log]

-# How to compile
+# How to compile and install

 1. Clone the repository
 2. Install UE4